 Cancelled loans that had a portion of the loan drawn, but the remainder cancelled must be verified in the SBA data feed in conjunction with written communication from the lender (SBA).
 The accepted current loan amount will be considered a duplication of benefits.

-Accepted but Undisbursed Loan Amounts
+Accepted but Undisbursed SBA Loan Amounts

 This situation is similar to cancelled loans, but no formal action was taken by the applicant (borrower) or lending agency (SBA) to formally cancel the loan.
 Accepted but undisbursed subsidized loan amounts are not considered a DOB, but are subject to further requirements.
 The undisbursed loan amount will not be considered a DOB; however, applicants may not request subsequent draws from the undisbursed portion of the loan.